Jalynn-X/DE-zoomcamp-homework/homework1/README.md

 		AND pickup."Zone" = 'East Harlem North'
 		AND CAST(lpep_pickup_datetime AS DATE) >= '2025-11-01'
 		AND CAST(lpep_pickup_datetime AS DATE) < '2025-12-01') t
-	GROUP BY dropoff_zone
+	ORDER BY tip DESC
-	ORDER BY tip DESC;
+	LIMIT 1;

 Correct Answer:Yorkville West